brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 1 bht.md

 2. "Whatever belongs to Christ, though in the eyes of men it may be attended by ignominy, ought to be viewed by us with the highest regard."
 3. "The apostle’s prison is more truly venerable than the splendid retinue or triumphal chariot of kings."

+### Philip Schaff:
+1. "The word means first to call hither (corresponding with ‘calling’ and ‘called’); then, to address, either for exhortation or comfort; it should not be rendered ‘beseech.’"
+2. "'In the Lord' is not = 'of Christ Jesus,' nor is 'in' = 'through' or 'with,' but denotes the sphere or element of his captivity, giving prominence to his fellowship with Christ and to his devotion to His cause."
+3. "This he would have them do, live in a manner worthy of their privilege.
+'Worthy' is an adverb, not an adjective."

 ### Archibald T. Robertson:
 1. "For the list of virtues here see Colossians 3:12."
 2. "To ανεχομενο αλληλων (Colossians 3:13) Paul here adds 'in love' (εν αγαπη), singled out in Colossians 3:14."